 In most cases, you can’t get disability insurance if you don’t earn an income, and you’ll have to prove your income when you apply and go through financial underwriting.
 Insurers make an exception for medical and dental school students, regardless of specialty.
 Students in other majors and fields may not be able to get coverage until after they begin their jobs.
 (You also can’t get covered if you’re under 18 years old.)

-Student loan debt is a big part of the reason to get disability insurance, whether you’re currently a student or already working.
-Since high-income professionals also tend to have a lot of student loan debt, disability insurance is especially important not only for doctors and dentists but also for everyone from lawyers to CPAs to pharmacists to software engineers.
+Student loan debt is a big reason to get disability insurance, whether you’re currently a student or already working.
+Since high-income professionals also tend to have a lot of student loan debt, disability insurance is especially important not only for doctors and dentists but also for other high-earning professionals, like lawyers, CPAs, pharmacists, and software engineers.

 If you’re totally and permanently disabled, the U.S. government may allow you to discharge any of your outstanding federal student loans.
 But private student loan debt may still need to be paid.